isc-projects/kea/doc/guide/install.rst

    files, e.g. regenerate xxx_messages.h and xxx_messages.cc from
    xxx_messages.mes using the Kea message compiler.
 By default Kea is built using these .h and .cc files from the distribution.
-However, if you change anything in a .mes file (such as add new message), you will need to build and use the Kea message compiler.
+However, if you change anything in a .mes file (such as adding a new message), you will need to build and use the Kea message compiler.
 This option lets you do that.